RWaltersMA/movingaverage/README.md

 ### 7. Calculate the moving average using R

-The R language has many libraies that are useful for analytics.
+The R language has many libraries that are useful for analytics.
 MongoDB has support for R via the mongolite R driver.
 The script "R-Demo-Script.txt" located in this github repository showcases two plots: one that displays a blox plot of all the stock entities showing max and min of each entity, the second shows the moving average for a selected entity.
 Note:  Make sure you change the stock ticker symbol to a stock that exists when you run the command to show the moving average.